Malvika Sharma

-Malvika Sharma is an Indian actress and model who works in Telugu and Tamil language films.
-She has a qualification of advocate.

-She made her debut with Nela Ticket (2018) alongside Ravi Teja.
+Malvika Sharma is an Indian actress and model who works in Telugu films.
+She is a qualified advocate.
+Sharma made her debut with Nela Ticket (2018) alongside Ravi Teja.
 Her next film was Red (2021).

 Personal life

+She graduated from Rizvi Law College with a Bachelor of Laws degree with specialization in criminology.
 She is also pursuing a career in Law.
-She graduated from Rizvi Law College with a Bachelor of Laws degree with specialization in criminology.